neoviki/css.rule.api/README.md

-## javscript API to create and add CSS property
+## Javscript API to create and add CSS property

 	With this API we can create and add css conten in pseudo property as well.